sebsto/amplify-ios-getting-started/code/README.md

 5. Import build secrets into AWS Secrets Manager

 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) helps to securely store the secrets you need to access your application or resources.
 For this project I will store a couple of project-specific secrets.
 Build time scripts will read from AWS Secrets Manager to retrieve a plain-text version of these.
 Secrets are Amplify Project ID, Apple Distribution secret key and certificate, and the mobile provisionning profile downloaded from Apple developer web site.
 When uplaoding binaries automatically from App Store Connect, I use AWS Secrets Manager to also store my Apple ID and apple application-specific password.

 **How to collect your build secrets ?**

-   - To generate an Apple application-specific password, visit https://appleid.apple.com/account/manage
+You need at least three secrets on your build environment

-   - Your Apple iOS Distribution certificate and private key can be exported from your development machine Keychain or from [Apple developer's console](https://developer.apple.com/account/resources/certificates).
+- Your Apple iOS Distribution certificate and private key.
+They can be exported from your development machine Keychain and from [Apple developer's console](https://developer.apple.com/account/resources/certificates).

-   - Your mobile application provisioning profile can be downloaded from [Apple's developer's console](https://developer.apple.com/account/resources/profiles/list)
+- Your mobile application distribution and test provisioning profiles.
+They can be downloaded from [Apple's developer's console](https://developer.apple.com/account/resources/profiles/list)

-   See `cli-build/import_secrets.sh`
+- An API Key to call the App Store Connect API and upload your application to Test Flight.
+To generate an App Store Connect API Key, visit https://appstoreconnect.apple.com/access/integrations/api

+Prepare these secrets on your laptop and create an AWS Secrets Manager.
+I use the following script: `cli-build/import_secrets.sh`

 ## Command Line Build